go-barbarians/barbarian-hive/readme.md

 - An initpod to wait for the Hive LLAPd service to come up
 - Apache Tez execution engine

-## Still to do
+## What's still to do

-- Add buildscripts
-- Support for dedicated Metastore and Apache Ranger will follow
+- Support for LDAP, kerberos & Apache Ranger will follow